lossrodrigo/ConsumingDataFromInternet/README.md

 # ConsumingDataFromInternet
-:smile_cat: This app shows cat fact from a web server using Retrofit and Moshi :heart_eyes_cat:
+:smile_cat: This app shows cat fact from a web server using Retrofit and Moshi :japan:

 :straight_ruler: :paperclip: Architeture Components
   - MVVM